codership/glb/README.md

 `GLB_OPTIONS='options string'`

-  Allows to specify GLB options to _libglb_ the same way as command line parameters for _glbd_.
+  - allows to specify GLB options to _libglb_ the same way as command line parameters for _glbd_.
 It is limited however in that options and their values cannot contain whitespaces and commas and short options cannot be concatenated (i.e. `-qri10` should go as `-q -r -i 10`).
 Parsing errors and